What is Vicoprofen?

 There are certain factors that could also cause one’s addiction to Vicoprofen and may include the following reasons:

-- Vicoprofen is prescribed for chronic pain.
+- Vicoprofen is a prescribed drug for chronic pain.
 When a patient takes this drug for some time, he or she will develop a dependency on this drug.

 - Other external factors that will compel a user to depend on this drug are stress, depressions, peer pressure.